Gogul09/Gogul09.github.io/_posts/machine_learning/2019-09-10-getting-started-with-machine-learning.md

     <figcaption>Figure 2.
 Supervised Machine Learning in a Nutshell</figcaption>
 </figure>

-As you see from the above figure, as a beginner, we will mostly focus on supervised machine learning which means we have *labeled data* using which we train an algorithm to predict label for unseen new data.
+As you see from the above figure, as a beginner, we will mostly focus on supervised machine learning which means we have *labeled data* using which we train an algorithm to predict label of unseen new data.
 Currently, majority of the applications fall under this category of machine learning.

+There are two other types of machine learning such as *Unsupervised Learning* and *Reinforcement Learning* which we will be learning once we get a good grip on *Supervised Learning*.

 <h3 id="learn-from-scratch">Learn from scratch</h3>

-Once you become familiar with python and its libraries + completing the above two coursera courses, you need to understand how to implement each machine learning algorithm from scratch using python without any library.
+Once we become familiar with python and its libraries + completing the above two coursera courses, we need to understand how to implement each machine learning algorithm from scratch using python without any library.

 This is very much needed to highlight us from others.
 Learning how each algorithm really works and trying to implement them from scratch requires patience and dedication.
 Below I have listed the majority of ML algorithms we need to learn implementing from scratch.